 Can’t see it?
 Just do it.
-Stuff for the blind.
+Stuff for the blind and everyone else.

 Can’t see it?
 Just do it.
-Stuff for the blind.
+Stuff for the blind and everyone else.

 This question has posed a puzzle for doctors and scientists for years.
 Who is likely to be diagnosed with NMO?
 What triggers NMO?
 What are the underlying causes of NMO?
 How can NMO be prevented, treated, cured?
 Like other autoimmune diseases, nobody has the answers.
 From what I’ve learned through the course of my condition by personal research and the 2010 Rare Neuroimmunologic Disorders symposium, a person with NMO has to: (1) possess the genetic susceptibility for the disease, and (2) be exposed to the environmental factor that triggers the disease.
 Both must happen in order for NMO to develop; they are not mutually exclusive.